 Source: www.canstar.com.au.
 Quotes obtained for Allianz, Coles, NRMA, QBE, SGIC, SGIO and Suncorp.
 Premiums are annual premiums based on $450,000 building cover and $25,000 contents cover for a house, and $25,000 contents cover for a unit or townhouse, with a target excess of $500 (with $600 used when $500 is unavailable) at all addresses considered within each state/region included in the Canstar Landlord Insurance Star Ratings in 2017 and 2018.

-Policy prices in Victoria are generally lower than a number of other states – for example, you’d pay roughly $200 more per year in New South Wales on average, and nearly $500 more in South Queensland.
+Policy prices in Victoria were generally lower than a number of other states – for example, you’d pay roughly $200 more per year in New South Wales on average, and nearly $500 more in South Queensland.

 What is the average rental price in Victoria?

 To give you an idea of potential earnings per week from tenants, Domain’s State of the Market Report for March 2018 showed the average rent for both houses and units in capital cities.
 Note this data only includes Melbourne and not Victoria as a whole.

 |Units||MAR 2018||DEC 2017||MAR 2017||QOQ %||YOY %|

 While premiums can represent a relatively significant investment in regards to cost – Canstar Research showed the average annual insurance premiums eat up an average of 5.6% of rental income for houses and 1.4% for units – landlord insurance can be important as it could provide a level of protection from a wide range of events.
 Be aware that premiums can change depending on a number of factors, such as the safety of your property’s neighbourhood, the local crime rate and the actual value of the house.

 The good news for landlords is that according to the Australian Taxation Office (ATO), insurance premiums are generally tax deductible because they’re considered an investment expense.
 Other landlord duties that can potentially be tax deductible include:

 - Fees for property managers